raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 #### Call Manager

 The Call Manager coordinates the call stack involved in processing a given message.
+This entails setting up and destroying Invocation Containers.

 #### Invocation Container